TrackerControl/xray-archiver-android-ios/README.md

 node pipeline/archiver/downloader/downloader[_ios].js
 ```

+* Note: The downloading of iOS needs an additional Windows server, that uploads Apple apps to your X-Ray server.
+This is not yet documented. *

 ### Database

 A Postgres database contains a series of tables required by all elements of the project.